sybrew/the-seo-framework/readme.txt

 		* In-post SEO box active tab's shadow now has the same color as the used admin button color scheme.
 			/
 			* TODO test RTL.
-		* Slightly improved CSS render performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class` and derivatives thereof.
+		* Slightly improved CSS rendering performance by eliminating clause-calls; i.e. we now use `.class` instead of `div.class` and derivatives thereof.
 			/
 			* TODO RTL.
 	* **Updated:**